How Much Does a Solid Wood Entry Door Cost? Pricing Guide in Long Island City, NY

 5. Buying Based on Initial Cost Alone

 The cheapest door rarely provides the best value.
 Low-quality doors need frequent maintenance and early replacement.
-A $900 door lasting 8 years costs more than a $2,500 door lasting 40 years when you factor in replacement labor and disruption.
+A door that lasts only 8 years can work out worse than one that lasts 40 years once you factor in replacement labor and disruption.

-Calculate lifetime costs rather than just initial purchase price.
+Think in terms of long-term value rather than just the initial choice.
 Quality doors from experienced installers deliver decades of reliable service with minimal maintenance.

 Professional Entry Door Selection and Installation